-To welcome visitors to the city, many local businesses offer discounts to those attending the game.
+To welcome visitors to the city, many local businesses offer discounts and savings.
 Whether it’s discounted cheesesteaks at Campo’s, drink deals at Field House, shopping savings at the Fashion District, or a custom fun run throughout the city with SeePhillyRun, Army-Navy attendees are sure to find several deals while in town.
-TIP: Don’t miss the oldest continually operating pub in the city, McGillin’s Old Ale House, which offers Army-Navy-themed drink specials all weekend long.
+For a full, up-to-date list of deals, click here.

-Philadelphia’s downtown is incredibly walkable, allowing visitors to transfer between parks, restaurants, museums, and more with ease.
+Philadelphia’s downtown is incredibly walkable, allowing visitors to explore between parks, restaurants, museums, and more with ease.
 There are several itineraries to help guide your way through the city, including By-The-Book, Unexpected, and Family-Friendly options.
 There are also an abundance of holiday attractions to explore.

 One-way fare on the Broad Street line is $2.50 and can be purchased with exact change at the cashier.
-Quick Trip tickets ($2.50 value) and the reloadable SEPTA Key Cards are also available at terminals in each station.
+Quick Trip tickets ($2.50 value) and reloadable SEPTA Key Cards are also available at terminals in each station.
 For more information, visit iseptaphilly.com.

 For more transportation information, including parking at lots around Lincoln Financial Field, please click here.